letizia-sorrentino/linkedin-post-generator/README.md

 3. **Edit & Customize** - Modify the generated content as needed:
    - Add emojis using the emoji picker
-   - Check character count (max 3,000 characters)
+   - Check character count (max 3,000 characters including attribution)
    - Preview how it looks on LinkedIn
+   - Toggle source attribution on/off

 4. **Save & Share** - Use the action buttons to:
-   - Copy to clipboard
+   - Copy to clipboard (with or without attribution)
    - Save as draft
    - Add to favorites
    - Export as text file
    - Generate variations

+### Source Attribution Features

+- **Automatic Attribution**: Posts automatically include source information
+- **Publication Mapping**: Recognizes 20+ major publications with clean names
+- **Smart Truncation**: Automatically truncates posts if attribution exceeds character limit
+- **User Control**: Toggle attribution on/off as needed
+- **Professional Format**: "Source: [Publication Name]\n[URL]" format

 ### Advanced Features